ArenAlyahya/ProjectCheckpointOption1/README.md

 9. Test all the sevices by selecting the linkes as shown on the screenshot below.
 Save all the URLs for each sevice as we are going to use them in the next step:
 ![alt text](https://github.com/ArenAlyahya/ProjectCheckpointOption1/blob/main/screenshots/services.png)

-10. Take the the saved URLs links and hard code them in index.html program.
+10.Open the intrface image folder.
+Open  index.html and take the the saved URLs links and hard code them in index.html program as shown below(the folloing is just an example).
     ```
 	<a href='http://104.154.54.98:50070/dfshealth.html#tab-overview'><button>Apache Hadoop</button></a>
 	<a href='http://35.239.49.176:8080'><button>Apache Spark</button></a>